 Logging your mood takes less than thirty seconds.
 Open the app, tap your rating, and optionally add emotions, triggers, or a note.
 You can check in once a day for a simple overview, or log multiple times to see how your mood shifts from morning to evening.
 Customizable reminders help you stay consistent without thinking about it.

-Visual Mood Charts and Trends
+Mood Charts and Episode Tracking

 Who Is This For?